 One of the first things we do when we take on a new client at my marketing agency is we look for the unique identifiers that set them apart from other companies in their niche.

 Banks all offer checking and savings accounts.
 So, what makes someone choose one bank over another?
 It often comes down to the pain points they solve.
 We used to bank with Bank A, but they limited deposits allowed through the app to $2,000 and charged fees for ATMs.
-Bank B allowed app deposits up to $25,000 and reimburses ATM fees.
+Bank B allowed app deposits up to $25,000 and reimbursed ATM fees.
 It was an easy decision to switch.

 Your sweet spot is the unique identifier that sets you apart.
 In many cases, this will be the special sauce you contribute to a ministry team that allows the ministry as a whole to level up above similar ministries.
-In your career, your sweet spot will be the combination of gifts and talents that allow you to do your job so well it seems second nature to you.
+In your career, your sweet spot will be the combination of gifts and talents that will enable you to do your job so well it seems second nature to you.
 Think about the areas where you catch on quickly or grasp the basics of a concept instinctually.
 This is your sweet spot.
 It doesn’t mean you won’t have to work to continue sharpening your skills.
 However, it’s the space where you feel the most at like yourself.

 8 Steps to Take Between Identifying Your Calling and Thriving in Your Sweet Spot

-Once you’ve used the 7 Step Actionable Study to clarify your calling I encourage you to take time to pause and explore all the different ways people with the same calling live in their sweet spots.
+Once you’ve used the 7 Step Actionable Study to clarify your calling, I encourage you to take time to pause and explore all the different ways people with the same calling live in their sweet spots.

 Step 1: Consider the Possibilities